derekpaulsen/cs764_project/paper/paper.md

 ----

-B-Trees are one of the most common data structures in database systems, used to index data for nearly any kind of data that is stored.
-As the number of cores and memory available in servers running DBMS's have increased, the demand for data structures that can support effeciently concurrent operations has grown exponentially.
+B-Trees are one of the most common data structures in database systems, used to index nearly any kind of data.
+As the number of cores and memory available in servers running DBMS's have increased, the demand for data structures that can support efficiently concurrent operations has grown exponentially.
 Simple locking based methods for concurrency control in B-Trees, such as locking the entire tree, or the path to the node that is being read or modified, quickly become a bottleneck in multithreaded workloads in servers with large main memories.
-Many extensions of B-Trees have been proposed that minimize locking (e.g.  Latch Coupling [4], B<sup>link</sup>-Link Trees [5], Optimistic Lock Coupling [1]) or eliminate locking completely (e.g.
-Bw-Trees [2]) to improve concurrency.
+Many extensions of B-Trees have been proposed that minimize locking (e.g.  Latch Coupling [4], B<sup>link</sup>-Link Trees [5], Optimistic Lock Coupling [1]) or eliminate locking completely (e.g.  Bw-Trees [2]) to improve concurrency.
 While these methods have greatly increased to concurrent throughput over baseline locking algorithms, concurrent tail inserts are still problematic for many algorithms, and lead to greatly reduced throughput compared to other workloads.
 In this paper we examine the problem of tail inserts and propose a solution that extends a B-Tree Optimistic Lock Coupling to reduce contention between threads and improve throughput of this challenging workload.

 ## Background

 B-Tree indexes have been used in database systems for well over 50 years dating back to System R, where B-Trees where the only index supported.
-Since then, the number of cores per processor and the size of RAM has increased greatly.
-Where in the past a B-Tree would need to be stored partially on disk, it is now feasible that for certain applications the entire B-Tree could be stored in main memory.
-By storing the B-Tree in main memory, disk I/O is no longer a bottleneck, instead the concurrency control mechanisms, which were performant enough for previous architectures, have no become the main bottleneck.
-Many extensions to B-Trees have been proposed and imlemented including Latch Coupling [4], B<sup>link</sup>-Link Trees [5], Optimistic Lock Coupling [1], and Bw-Trees [2].
-While these methods have increased the concurrent throughput of B-Trees over baseline solutions (e.g. locking the entire tree, or locking the path to the leaf node), concurrent tail inserts into B-Trees still pose a significant problem to many algorithms, which collapse under the contention of the workload or require such heavy weight contention regulating mechanisms that they are not viable for general use.
+Since then, the number of cores per processor and the size of RAM has increased significantly.
+Where in the past a B-Tree would need to be stored partially on disk, it is now feasible that for some applications the entire B-Tree could be stored in main memory.
+In multithreaded servers with large main memories, disk I/O is no longer a bottleneck, instead the concurrency control mechanisms, which were performant enough for previous architectures, have now become the main bottleneck.
+Many extensions to B-Trees have been proposed and implemented including Latch Coupling [4], B<sup>link</sup>-Link Trees [5], Optimistic Lock Coupling [1], and Bw-Trees [2].
+While these methods have increased the concurrent throughput of B-Trees over baseline solutions (e.g. locking the entire tree, or locking the path to the leaf node), concurrent tail inserts into B-Trees still pose a significant problem to many algorithms, which collapse under high contention.

-In this paper we will examine the problem of concurrent tail inserts into B-Trees and the current apporaches for dealing with the issues associated with such workloads.
+In this paper we will examine the problem of concurrent tail inserts into B-Trees and the current approaches for dealing with the issues associated with such workloads.
 We will start by reviewing related work on B-Trees.
 Next discuss the problem in depth, why it is an issue and where it might arise.
 We then propose a solution and give preliminary experimental results to show its effectiveness in dealing the with the problem.
 Finally, we will discuss our finds and suggest directions for future research.

 ## Related Work